telerik/winforms-docs/scheduler/fundamentals/scheduler-selection.md

 ---
 title: Scheduler Selection
-page_title: Scheduler Selection | UI for WinForms Documentation
+page_title: Scheduler Selection | RadScheduler
-description: Scheduler Selection
+description: This articles described the default selection behavior as well as how this behavior can be altered by using a custom class.
 slug: winforms/scheduler/fundamentals/scheduler-selection
 tags: scheduler,selection
 published: True